bluesky/bluesky/doc/source/state-machine.rst

 Notice that the scan was suspended and then resumed.
 When it resumed, it went back to the last checkpoint and re-took the second data point cleanly.
+As with pausing, if a scan with no checkpoints is supended, the scan is immediately aborted because it cannot be cleanly resumed.

 Built-in PV Monitors for Conditionally Suspending
 -------------------------------------------------

+The example above demonstrates ``PVSuspendBoolHigh``.
+Several other variants are built in, and it is straightforward to write customized ones.

 .. autoclass:: bluesky.epics_callbacks.PVSuspendBoolHigh
 .. autoclass:: bluesky.epics_callbacks.PVSuspendBoolLow